 That is why Base Camp should not be judged by the headline percentage alone.
 The danger is not just the size of the loss limit.
 It is the fact that the limit tightens behind you when you do well.

-Alpine Funded has a separate FAQ explaining that some Base Camp accounts with trailing drawdown may display static drawdown on the dashboard even when the actual rule is trailing.
+Alpine has a separate FAQ explaining that some Base Camp accounts with trailing drawdown may display static drawdown on the dashboard even when the actual rule is trailing.
 Their own example says the dashboard view can differ from the real drawdown logic.
+See Alpine’s article on why drawdown may display incorrectly on the dashboard.

 In plain English, that means the dashboard can mislead you if you rely on it without understanding the underlying rule.
 If you buy Base Camp, use Alpine’s help center and your specific rule set as the real source of truth, not just the dashboard display.

-This section should internally link later to what trailing drawdown means.
+This section can later link internally to your own page on what trailing drawdown means.

 That is the main takeaway here.
 Alpine’s flexibility is real, but it is conditional.
 “Allowed” and “not allowed” depend heavily on whether you chose Standard or Swing.

-This should later link internally to Alpine Funded rules.
+This section can later link internally to your own Alpine Funded rules page.

-Alpine Funded markets fast payouts, but not every Alpine Funded product pays in the same way.
+Alpine markets fast payouts, but not every Alpine product pays in the same way.

 Base Camp uses a level system.
-Alpine Funded says there is no challenge phase, but traders still need to complete profit milestones, and payout flow depends on the level structure and whether the On-Demand Addon is used.
+There is no challenge phase, but traders still need to complete profit milestones, and payout flow depends on the level structure and whether the On-Demand Addon is used.
+Alpine explains this in How do payouts work?.

-The biggest detail most traders miss is this: Alpine Funded says the first and second payouts can be requested after the minimum threshold is reached, but the actual disbursement of those first two payouts happens alongside the third payout unless the On-Demand Addon is active.
-With the add-on, Alpine Funded says 25% of profit is paid immediately after hitting the target.
+The biggest detail most traders miss is this: the first and second payouts can be requested after the minimum threshold is reached, but the actual disbursement of those first two payouts happens alongside the third payout unless the On-Demand Addon is active.
+With the add-on, 25% of profit is paid immediately after hitting the target.

 Scenario: A trader buys Base Camp because “instant funding” sounds like fast cashflow.
 They hit the first milestone, request a payout, and assume money is coming right away.
 Only then do they realize the first and second payouts are structurally delayed unless they bought the add-on.
 The account was instant.
 The cashflow was not.

-Alpine Funded also says payouts are typically approved within 24 business hours, though some cases can take up to 48 hours.
-That is clearer than Base Camp, even if it is not faster to start.
+Payouts are typically approved within 24 business hours, though some cases can take up to 48 hours.
+Alpine explains that in its article on how fast payouts are processed.

-This section should later link internally to prop firm payout rules.
+This section can later link internally to your own prop firm payout rules page.

-Alpine Funded supports MT5 and cTrader.
-In its help center, Alpine Funded names B2Broker as the broker on cTrader.
+Alpine supports MT5 and cTrader.
+In its help center, it names B2Broker as the broker on cTrader.
+See Alpine’s article on what trading platform and broker it uses.

 Leverage depends on account type.
 Standard accounts go up to 1:100, while Swing accounts go up to 1:30.
-That difference matters if your strategy relies on higher exposure.
+Alpine explains the leverage structure on its page about what the leverage is.

-Alpine Funded says traders can access forex, indices, commodities, and crypto.
+Alpine says traders can access forex, indices, commodities, and crypto.
 It also says spreads are raw, with $4 commission per round lot on non-crypto assets and zero commission on crypto.
+That is covered in its page on tradable assets and commissions.

 These are solid trading conditions on paper.
 They are useful, but they are not the main reason to trust or distrust the firm.

-Alpine Funded allows EAs, but not everything is allowed.
-Its EA rules prohibit categories such as martingale, grid, arbitrage-style behavior, and other activity Alpine Funded considers abusive or manipulative.
+Alpine allows EAs, but not everything is allowed.
+Its EA rules prohibit categories such as martingale, grid, arbitrage-style behavior, and other activity it considers abusive or manipulative.
+See Alpine’s article on whether EAs are allowed.

 It also has separate prohibited-strategy and risk-control rules.
-Alpine Funded says “gambling” includes more than 50% of trades held under one minute, opening five positions within a losing trade, and certain concentrated betting behaviors.
-Alpine Funded also has a maximum risk rule that traders can violate even if they only focus on drawdown limits.
+“Gambling” includes more than 50% of trades held under one minute, opening five positions within a losing trade, and certain concentrated betting behaviors.
+Alpine also has a maximum risk rule that traders can violate even if they only focus on drawdown limits.
+These are covered in its pages on prohibited trading strategies and maximum allowed lot sizes and risk per trade.

-Trade copiers are allowed between personal accounts and Alpine Funded accounts.
+Trade copiers are allowed between personal accounts and Alpine accounts.
 A stop loss is not required, but Alpine’s exposure and risk rules still apply.
+See Alpine’s articles on trade copiers and stop loss requirements.

 This is the least exciting section, but for serious buyers it may be one of the most important.